jhroemer/jhroemer.github.io/src/content/posts/WIP-lead-learning.md

 Development time?
 Make sure you understand what the expectations are from your company.
 Are you realistically going to be able to contribute technically?
 Personally I find it hugely important to have technical knowhow.

+This is something I've learned more from having a manager than being a manager.
+You're gonna be limited if your technical know-how about your product isn't very large.
+It means you depend totally on your team to help you navigate, and make things quite hard.
+So having time to contribute technically is super important.

+- Makes it possible to access your team and their capabilities
+- Engaging confidently with stakeholders
+- You can help the team, give flexibility